-During the year, actual revenues were \$589,504 more than budgeted revenues and actual expenditures were \$1,539,417 less than budgeted expenditures.
-Revenues were higher than budgeted due to the receipt of grant revenue.
+During the year, actual revenues were \$625,624 less than budgeted revenues and actual expenditures were \$7,285,630 less than budgeted expenditures.
+Revenues were less than budgeted due to an a grant that was budgeted for but not received.
 Expenses were lower than budgeted primarily due to lower capital activity than anticipated.